 Matt Needle was uninspired.
-In 2008, the UK-native was working a dead-end summer job, killing time between semesters at University of South Wales, Newport, where he was studying for a design degree.
-With no school assignments to challenge him, his motivation stalled—until he received a DVD box set of Alfred Hitchcock classics.
+In 2008, the U.K. native was working a dead-end summer job, killing time between semesters at the University of South Wales, Newport, where he was studying for a design degree.
+With no school assignments to challenge him, he felt unmotivated—until he received a DVD box set of Alfred Hitchcock classics.
 “I loved the original Saul Bass art, and as I was watching, I thought, 'I could make some really cool, sort of simple, modern posters for the films,'” he says.

-Needle's resulting posters set Hitchcock’s iconic silhouette against a boldly colored background, with a single relevant symbol—rotary phone for Dial M for Murder, knife for Psycho, etc.—set inside the director’s head.
+Needle's resulting posters set Hitchcock’s iconic silhouette against a boldly colored background, with a single relevant symbol—rotary phone for Dial M for Murder, knife for Psycho, and so on—set inside the director’s head.
 Needle posted them on tumblr to an overwhelmingly positive response; as the pieces gained attention, Needle began fielding requests for similar projects.
-“That launched me towards doing more minimal, vector illustrations like that,” he says.
+“That launched me toward doing more minimal, vector illustrations like that,” he says.
 The series was the start of a career that centers in large part on making art about what he loves: Movies.

 A GOLDEN AGE FOR TRIBUTE ART AND ARTISTS

 It’s a good time to be a geek.
 Pop culture is more “pop” than ever, while interests once considered niche and nerdy are now mega-mainstream.
 Within this new paradigm, fandom has become more than just a hobby: It’s a zeitgeisty juggernaut, a growing global community, and for some savvy artists, a side hustle turned legitimate money-maker.
 Welcome to the burgeoning world of fan art.